 Babysit or Offer Child Care

 If you’re a parent, your day already includes watching your kids.
 Offer to watch another child in your home or during the evenings.
-Although you need a license to have a daycare in your home, you can babysit for other kids without having a license.
+Although you need a license to have a daycare in your home, you can babysit for other kids without having a license, just don’t be offended if someone wants to run a free background check.
 Check out child care websites and social media, or use word of mouth to find other parents who are looking for part-time childcare or a babysitter for date night.
 If you list your availability on specific websites, you can set your parameters and fees to help make sure the effort is worth your time.

 Room-Share or Vacation Rental